mekispeter/minilanguage/README.md

     }
     | v3

-This program calculates the v0th Fibonacci number.
+This program calculates the nth Fibonacci number.
 It is included in the source file, and is named fibonacci.
-It can be run by typing "`run [n] fibonacci`" in ghci, where n is a nonnegative integer.
-The source contains a few other samples.
+It can be run by typing "`run [n] fibonacci`" in ghci, where n is a nonnegative integer that will be assigned to `v0` before runtime.
+After execution, the value of `v3` will be the nth Fibonacci number, so this value is returned.

+The source contains a few more samples.